nextcloud/documentation/developer_manual/app_development/bootstrap.rst

 Nextcloud will load groups of certain apps early, like filesystem or session apps, and other later.
 For this their optional :ref:`app-php` will be included.
-The ``Application`` class is only queried for some requests, so there is no guarantee that its contstructor will be invoked.
+The ``Application`` class is only queried for some requests, so there is no guarantee that it's constructor will be invoked.

 .. _app-php: